 OMAR WARAICH

-Omar has reported from South Asia, Europe, the Middle East and North Africa.
-He has also written for The New Yorker, The Atlantic, The Washington Post, Slate, Sports Illustrated, The Caravan, Al-Jazeera America, Roads & Kingdoms, The Guardian, The New Statesman and The Economist Intelligence Unit.
+He has reported from South Asia, Europe, the Middle East, North Africa, and the South Pacific.
+He has also written for The New Yorker, The Atlantic, The Washington Post, Foreign Policy, The Guardian, The New Statesman, The New Zealand Herald, Slate, and The Economist Intelligence Unit.
+As an expert and commentator, he has appeared on CNN, NPR, Sky News, BBC World News, BBC World Service, NBC, Bloomberg, and Al-Jazeera English.

 Twitter: @OmarWaraich